European and international practice differentiation between offshore and onshore upstream oil and gas taxation

 The following EU countries that have both offshore and onshore upstream oil and gas activities have differentiated fiscal regimes for onshore and offshore:

-Higher production thresholds for royalties/production taxes applicable to offshore fields as follows:
+- Higher production thresholds for royalties/production taxes applicable as follows:

-0% royalty for annual gas field production up to 80 mn. m3 for offshore compared to 25 mn. m3 for onshore;
+- 0% royalty for annual gas field production up to 30 mn. m3for offshore compared to 10 mn. m3 for onshore;

 The rates of production tax applicable for offshore fields are lower compared to conventional onshore fields as follows:

 - Natural gas: 1.5% of production value in offshore compared to 3% for onshore (for gas fields with higher permeability and porosity);

 - Crude oil: 3% of production value in offshore compared to 6% for onshore (for oil fields with higher permeability and porosity).

 - Lower production tax rates for offshore fields compared to onshore fields.